 Article published on March 08th of 2021, at:

 Rhythms develop in the compositions of the paintings through the contrast between the visual elements and the background, this contrast evidences each of the parts, because the visual elements do not exist without a background, and neither does it exist without the visual elements.

 The composition as a whole represents the view of the Macrocosm, and here each visual element becomes representations in the view of the Microcosm, both views are not separate, but related.
 Rhythm is a concept that arises from the relationship between the Micro scale (which does not exist without the vision of the whole), and the Macro scale (which does not exist without the vision of the parts).

-In Realistic Painting the visual elements can be established through the use of tonal values, colors, geometric or organic shapes, lines and textures, when these elements are related to each other and are opposed to the background of the composition, they generate a diversification of visual rhythms.
+In Representational Painting the visual elements can be established through the use of tonal values, colors, geometric or organic shapes, lines and textures, when these elements are related to each other and are opposed to the background of the composition, they generate a diversification of visual rhythms.